GShwartz/Week-6/README.md

   - Type in the Machines Username, Machines Password and ROOT Password for the controller.
   - Go get something to eat.

+## Troubleshooting
+  * Sometimes the playbook can freeze while doing a task. usually a re-run of the script solves the issue.

 ## Total files Copied to the Controller machine
 <img src="https://i.postimg.cc/43LcYjSV/total-files-in-controller.jpg"> <br />